-- In a medium saucepan bring rice and 1 cup chicken stock to a boil.
+- In a medium saucepan, bring rice and 1 cup of chicken stock to a boil.

-- When the rice is almost done simmering, heat oil and butter over medium-high heat in a 10-inch skillet until butter is melted.
-Cook onion and sage in oil mixture for about 5 minutes, stirring frequently, until onion is tender.
+- When the rice is almost done simmering, heat oil and butter over medium-high heat in a 10-inch skillet until the butter is melted.
+Cook onion and sage in oil mixture for about 5 minutes, frequently stirring, until onion is tender.

 - Stir in rice.
-Cook for 1-2 minutes then stir in wine.
-Cook for about 3-5 minutes, stirring constantly, until wine is absorbed.
+Cook for 1-2 minutes, then stir in wine.
+Cook for about 3-5 minutes, constantly stirring, until wine is absorbed.

 - Reduce heat to medium.
-Stir in 1 cup warm chicken stock.
-Cook about 15 minutes, stirring frequently, until mixture is creamy but not soupy.
+Stir in 1 cup of warm chicken stock.
+Cook for about 15 minutes, stirring frequently until the mixture is creamy but not soupy.